-The fund's Statement of Additional Information provides additional information about the portfolio manager's investments in the fund, a description of the portfolio management compensation structure and information regarding other accounts managed.
+Each fund's Statement of Additional Information provides additional information about a portfolio manager's investments in each fund, a description of the portfolio management compensation structure and information regarding other accounts managed.

-Investing in the Fund
+Investing in the Funds

 This prospectus offers the share classes noted on the front cover.
-All classes of the fund have the same investment objective and investments, but each class has its own fees and expenses, offering you a choice of cost structures:
+All classes of a fund have the same investment objective and investments, but each class has its own fees and expenses, offering you a choice of cost structures: